-St. John's finished the half with an additional six three-pointers; however, they weren't able to slow down Robert Morris on the defensive end of the floor.
-RMU outscored the Red Storm 27-18 after Hooper's first make from beyond the arc, and took a 49 - 27 lead into halftime.
+SJU finished the half with an additional six three-pointers; however, they weren't able to slow down Robert Morris on the defensive end of the floor.
+RMU outscored the Red Storm 27-18 after Hooper's first make from beyond the arc, and took a 49-27 lead into halftime.

 The second half wasn't any different for the first 15 minutes.
-Senior point guard Anthony Myers-Pate joined the three-point party coming out of the first media timeout, which gave the Colonials a 24-point advantage, 57 - 33.
-An Anderson triple, assisted by Myers-Pate, at the 9:00 mark gave Robert Morris their largest lead of the game at 26 points, 68 - 42.
+Senior point guard Anthony Myers-Pate joined the three-point party coming out of the first media timeout, and an Anderson triple, assisted by Myers-Pate, at the 9:00 mark gave the Colonials their largest lead of the game at 26 points, 68-42.

 With just under six minutes left in the game, St. John's decided to make their run.
-A three-pointer by senior guard/forward Marc-Antoine Bourgault started a 15-0 run that brought the Red Storm within eight of RMU by the 3:33 mark.
+A three-pointer by senior guard/forward Marc-Antoine Bourgault sparked a 15-0 run that brought them within eight by the 3:33 mark.

-For a second, it seemed like a suddenly engaged St. John's team might make a comeback for the ages.
+For a second, it seemed like a suddenly engaged SJU team might make a comeback for the ages.
 However, Anderson and Jones shut the door on that possibility.
-Jones snared a rebound in traffic and took it the length of the floor; he then found a trailing Anderson who drilled his ninth triple of the game in front of the Colonials' bench.
+Jones snared a rebound in traffic and pushed the ball up the floor only to find a trailing Anderson who drilled his ninth triple of the game.

 Hooper was the only player who seemed to care for St. John's.
 He finished with 18 points on 6-12 shooting, all triples.
 Junior guard D'Angelo Harrison looked like anything but a First-Team All-Big East Selection on Tuesday night.
 He went just 3-13 from the field for a total of nine points and looked disinterested the entire game.
 Sophomore guard Jamal Branch had a game-high 22 points on 8-14 shooting.